Four soldiers killed in helicopter crash in Indonesia

-Four soldiers were killed after a helicopter crashed and exploded in Indonesia today.
+Four soldiers were killed after a helicopter crashed and exploded in Indonesia on June 6.

 The MI-17 helicopter owned by the Indonesian Armed Forces (TNI AD) was being used in flight training missions at the Army Aviation Education Center, Semarang, Central Java.